 Sanding 3D prints

-Let’s take a look at how to do it properly — and efficiently.
+Let’s look at how to sand 3D prints properly — and efficiently.

 When and why to sand

-Sanding is typically used on parts made from PLA, PETG, ABS, or resin prints with thicker support points.
-It’s essential when:
+Sanding is commonly used on parts made from PLA, PETG, ABS, or resin prints with thicker support structures.
+It’s especially essential when:

-- layer lines are too visible and need to be removed,
+• layer lines are clearly visible and need to be removed,

-- you want a smooth, tactile feel in functional components.
+• you want a smooth, tactile surface in functional components.

-Not all prints need sanding, but if the final aesthetic or fit matters, it’s often worth the extra effort.
+Not all prints require sanding — but if the final look or fit matters, it’s usually worth the effort.

 For best results: